Parameterizing DFT+U+V from Hybrid Functionals: A Wannier-Function-Based Approach for Strongly Correlated Materials: Results

 The mapping yielded the following on-site parameters: $U_{\mathrm{Mg}\,s} = 1.05$~eV, $U_{\mathrm{Mg}\,p} = 0.44$~eV, and $U_{\mathrm{O}\,p} = 5.80$~eV.
 For the inter-site terms, we obtained $V_{\mathrm{Mg}\,s - \mathrm{O}\,p} = 1.96$~eV and $V_{\mathrm{Mg}\,p - \mathrm{O}\,p} = 1.98$~eV.

 Figure~\ref{fig:MgO_pdoses} compares the PDOS obtained using DFT (PBEsol), the HSE06 hybrid functional, and DFT+$U$+$V$ with the mapped parameters.
 The DFT+$U$+$V$ calculation increases the band gap to 7.05~eV, bringing it closer to both the HSE06 result and experiment.
 Moreover, the overall PDOS shape obtained within DFT+$U$+$V$ closely follows that of the hybrid-functional calculation.
+A quantitative comparison based on orbital-resolved PDOS centers of gravity below and above the Fermi level is provided in the Supplemental Material.

 An exact match between the DFT+$U$+$V$ and HSE06 band gaps is not expected.
 One reason is that the correlated subspace differs between the two approaches.
 In the hybrid-functional calculation, all valence and conduction states are treated on an equal footing, whereas in DFT+$U$+$V$ only a selected subset of states is explicitly corrected.
 In addition, for simplicity, we included only the first shell of nearest neighbors when evaluating the inter-site parameters $V$ for MgO.
 These differences lead to small residual discrepancies in the resulting band gaps.